spectrocloud/librarium/content/docs/09.5-security/11-product-architecture/01-platform-security.md

 ## Operating Systems

-The operating system used for instances that form the Spectro Cloud Management Platform Kubernetes cluster is Ubuntu 20.04 LTS.
-Spectro Cloud follows CIS standard to harden the operating system.
+The operating system that Palette uses for its Kubernetes management cluster is Ubuntu 20.04 LTS.
+We follow CIS standards to harden the operating system.

 These hardened images are used to launch control planes and worker nodes for the Kubernetes cluster hosting Palette.
 Additionally, all OS images are scanned for vulnerabilities prior to being published to a repository.